cortext/patstat/nomenclatures/offices_classification/README.md

 Ressources (usefull queries and examples) and scripts to add a Patent offices name nomenclature table, based on the names provided by [EPFL](https://wiki.epfl.ch/patstat/documents/country/country_codes.txt).

 ##  01_nomen_auth_names_create
-Inside this SQL script file we explaine all the different steps that have been done to create and update the patent offices nomenclature table.
+SQL script file where we explain all the different steps that have been done to setup and update the patent offices nomenclature table.

 ##  02_nomen_auth_names_dump
 The easiest way to import the structure and the data from the updated patents offices nomenclature table.